-The guest post first appeared in Coaching World in April 2018, published by the International Coach Federation (ICF).
+The guest post first appeared in Coaching World in August 2018, published by the International Coach Federation (ICF).
 You can see the original publication here, and I’d like to point out that copyright is held by the ICF (meaning it should not be reproduced or reblogged without gaining permission from the ICF first).

 Encouraging Coach Self-care through an “I’m OK, You’re OK” Stance

 As coaches, our aim is to maintain a compassionate “I’m OK, You’re OK” stance with our clients.
 We respect their “wisdom” as well as their ability to dig deep (with our help) to find the appropriate solutions for their particular needs.
 We bring a non-judgmental attention to those with whom we’re working.
 Yet, do we bring the same compassionate stance and non-judgmental attention to ourselves?